babasaraki/Open-Labware/README.md

 ## Programming language

-Use the table below to key in your name and programming language used to generate your script.
+Use the table below to key in your name and programming language used during the electronics circuits class.
 If there are dependencies (in the language used), please kindly mention it in the table too.

 |      Name     |  Language  | OS           |
 |:-------------:|:----------:|:------------:|